ntk148v/blog/content/posts/openstack-autoscaling-new-approach.md

 authors:
     - kiennt
 tags: ["openstack", "prometheus", "faythe", "tech"]
+readingTime: true  ### show reading time after article date
+toc: true
 ---

 > NOTE(kiennt): There is a [legacy Faythe guideline](https://github.com/vCloud-DFTBA/faythe/blob/legacy/docs/autoscaling.md).
 The new version is coming soon, check [its repository](https://github.com/vCloud-DFTBA/faythe) for status.

 This guide describes how to automatically scale out your Compute instances in response to heavy system usage.
 By combining with Prometheus pre-defined rules that consider factors such as CPU or memory usage, you can configure OpenStack Orchestration (Heat) to add and remove additional instances automatically, when they are needed.

-# 1. The standard OpenStack Autoscaling approach
+## 1. The standard OpenStack Autoscaling approach

 Let's talk about the standard OpenStack Autoscaling approach before goes to the new approach.

-## 1.1.
+### 1.1.
 Main components

 - Orchestration: The core component providing automatic scaling is Orchestration (heat).
 Orchestration allows you to define rules using human-readable YAML templates.
 These rules are applied to evaluate system load based on Telemetry data to find out whether there is need to more instances into the stack.
 Once the load has dropped, Orchestration can automatically remove the unused instances again.